thecoshman/degoogle/README.md

 ## Why

-If you have ask, then you probably don't need this.
+If you have to ask, then you probably don't need this.

 Google offers a huge amount of serivces, at an amazing price, free!